hliscorp/migration/README.md

 - [Wrapper](#wrapper): class that binds all four above in order to find and execute migration operations
 - [ConsoleExecutor](#consoleexecutor): class that envelopes [Wrapper](#wrapper) to display migration operation results on console.

-API is fully PSR-4 compliant, only requiring PHP7.1+ interpreter and [Console Table API](https://github.com/aherne/console_table) (for displaying migration results on console).
+API is fully PSR-4 compliant, only requiring PHP 8.1+ interpreter and [Console Table API](https://github.com/aherne/console_table) (for displaying migration results on console).
 All classes inside belong to namespace **Lucinda\Migration**!
 To quickly see how it works, check:

 - **installation**: downloading API using composer, creating folder to store migrations into
 - **setting cache**: setting up a [Cache](#cache) that stores migration progress